Alvinceleste2/.dotfiles/README.md

 ## 📦 GNU Stow

 GNU Stow will be used to replicate system dotfiles to a centralised folder using symlinks.
 It lets you create and manage your dotfiles the easiest way.
 If you don't have any experience using GNU Stow, I recommend reading its [official documentation](https://www.gnu.org/software/stow/).
-Just to know how the program works, not deep knowledge will be needed.

 Also, I encourage you to see [this video](https://www.youtube.com/watch?v=NoFiYOqnC4o) on how to use GNU Stow for this specific purpose.
 Credits to `typecraft` for doing it.

 The following sections will not serve as a proper documentation on how to use the program but as a quick reference guide on some important things related to it.